 - Be Consistent: Have a chore routine in your home.
 Set up situations that provide practice.
 Have family policies.
 When are chores to be done?
 What time of day?
 How many days a week?
 Make this work part of the routine.
 For maintaining consistency, chore charts are very helpful.
-See Chore Cards, Chore Jar, Morning Chore Cards, and Chore Wheel for ideas.
+See Chore Cards, Chore Jar, Morning Routine Cards, and Chore Wheel for ideas.

 - Book Review: The Parenting Breakthrough

-- Creating a “Good Helper”
+- How to Raise a Child Who is a “Good Helper”

-- Let’s Make a Plan
+- How To Make a Parenting Roadmap

-- Work: More than Economic Value
+- Chores for Kids Provide More than Just Economic Value

 This post originally appeared on this blog March 2013